The alternative to the generator: mobile power stations

 • A reduction in electronic waste and pressure on critical resources (lithium, cobalt, nickel);

-• An active contribution to the circular economy without compromise on performance.
+• An active contribution to the circular economy without compromising performance.

 • More than 500 kg of CO₂ avoided compared to the production of a new battery.